planetfederal/workshops/workshops/qgis/doc/source/processing/toolbox.rst

 Orfeo Toolbox
 ^^^^^^^^^^^^^

 `Orfeo Toolbox <http://orfeo-toolbox.org/>`_ is a set of algorithms for large-scale raster images.
-Like GRASS, Boundless's QGIS provides access to the Orfeo set of algorithms, but they may not be available with other QGIS packages.
+Like GRASS, QGIS provides access to the Orfeo set of algorithms, but they may not be available if the required libraries aren't installed.

 QGIS geoalgorithms
 ^^^^^^^^^^^^^^^^^^